marbl/MetagenomeScope/README.md

 ##### "Explicit" graph filetypes (FASTG, DOT, GML)

-To make a long story short: when MetagenomeScope reads in FASTG, DOT, and GML files, it assumes that _these files explicitly describe all of the nodes and edges in the graph_.
+When MetagenomeScope reads in FASTG, DOT, and GML files, it assumes that _these files explicitly describe all of the nodes and edges in the graph_.
 So, let's say you give MetagenomeScope the following DOT file: